 These findings led them to investigate the solvent itself, which was stored in an opaque container.
-The team poured the solvent into a clear beaker.
+The team poured the solvent into a clean beaker.

 The Surface Analyst revealed that the manufacturer was using an extremely contaminated solvent to "clean" their surfaces.
 While the coloring of this solvent is obvious contamination, a solvent can quickly obtain contamination and may lose its integrity well before showing physical proof.
 But, with in-place verification procedures with the Surface Analyst, the quality of a solvent would never be ambiguous.

-Based on these results, the company refined their surface preparation process and use of solvent protocol.
+Based on these results, the company refined its surface preparation process and use of the solvent protocol.

 These new procedures were made possible due to the Surface Analyst.
 The instrument detected and identified the Achilles heel of the surface preparation process.

 As a result, the company’s process became stronger and more efficient.
-For technicians, mechanics, engineers, and anyone involved within the manufacturing process, the Surface Analyst verifies surface's proper preparation within every step of the process, and can troubleshoot reliably when issues arise.
+For technicians, mechanics, engineers, and anyone involved in the manufacturing process, the Surface Analyst verifies the surface's proper preparation within every step of the process and can troubleshoot reliably when issues arise.
 These uses and several others, demonstrate how the Surface Analyst can improve and monitor the surface preparation process for reliable bonds.